-To coincide with Wilderness, we are delighted to present a selection of works drawn from ARTIST ROOMS by acclaimed Latvian-American artist Vija Celmins (b.
-1938).
+To coincide with Wilderness, we are delighted to present a selection of works by acclaimed Latvian-American artist Vija Celmins (b.
+1938) drawn from the ARTIST ROOMS collection.
 Celmins’s densely layered drawings and prints engage with the natural world; the surface of the ocean, expanses of desert, a spider’s web or star-filled night sky.
 Her images prompt questions around representation, perception and human experience and remind us of the complexity of the simplest things we observe in nature.

 The ARTIST ROOMS touring programme is delivered by the National Galleries of Scotland and Tate in a partnership with Ferens Art Gallery until 2019, supported using public funding by the National Lottery through Arts Council England, by Art Fund and by the National Lottery through Creative Scotland.

 To celebrate the Gallery’s 18th birthday in February 2018, we are holding a special Stargazing Party.
 Open to all but we especially welcome all those turning 18 in 2018.
 View Vija Celmins’s night skies before stargazing on our roof terrace.
 Street food will be available.

 This exhibition draws from the ARTIST ROOMS touring collection of over 1,600 works of modern and contemporary art.
 The collection is displayed across the UK in solo exhibitions that showcase the work of more than 40 major artists, and this touring programme gives young people the chance to get involved in creative projects, discover more about art and learn new skills.
 Since 2009, 40 million people have visited more than 150 displays at over 75 museums and galleries.

 ARTIST ROOMS is jointly owned by the National Galleries of Scotland and Tate.
 The collection was established through The d’Offay Donation in 2008, with the assistance of the National Heritage Memorial Fund, Art Fund, and the Scottish and British Governments.